 EC § 49414 - Emergency Treatment for Anaphylaxis: Requires school districts, county offices of education, and charter schools to provide emergency epinephrine auto-injectors to school nurses and trained personnel and authorizes them to provide emergency medical aid to persons suffering or reasonably believed to be suffering from a life-threatening severe allergic reaction (anaphylaxis.)
 Anaphylaxis is a severe and potentially life-threatening allergic reaction that can occur after encountering an allergic trigger, such as food, medicine, an insect bite, latex or exercise.
 Symptoms include narrowing of the airways, rashes or hives, nausea or vomiting, a weak pulse and dizziness.
 Without immediate administration of epinephrine followed by calling emergency medical services, death can occur.
-Recent changes to EC 49414 now require school districts to provide epinephrine auto-injectors to school nurses and trained personnel and authorizes them to use epinephrine auto-injectors for any student who may be experiencing anaphylaxis, regardless of known history.
+Recent changes to EC 49414 now require school districts to provide epinephrine auto-injectors for any student who may be experiencing anaphylaxis, regardless of known history.